 Minister Faust has taught at Shared Worlds and the prestigious Clarion West (the leading science fiction and fantasy residential writing workshop in the world), and presented at the Science Fiction Research Association Conference (Detroit, 2012), at Georgia Tech on the topic of Afrofuturism, Imhotep-Hop, and Canada’s national journey of multiculturalism, and at the University of Illinois at Urbana-Champaign on Afrofuturism and the meaning of Funkadelic’s Mothership, and at many other locations.

 He also presented “The Cure for Death by Smalltalk” at the 2011 TEDx Edmonton on the importance of questions and stories in genuine conversation.
 Having taught English literature and composition in Edmonton junior high and high schools for a decade, Minister Faust later worked as mentor and trainer for the Keshotu Leadership Academy, an Africentric organisation whose manual he also wrote.

 He took his English and Education degrees in the previous millennium at the University of Alberta with a focus on creative writing.

 According to The Routledge Companion to Literature and Science, “Since 1960s, Afrodiasporic authors including Samuel R. Delany, Octavia E. Butler, Nalo Hopkinson, and Minister Faust have become luminaries within the SF community.”
-Minister Faust refers to his sub-genre of writing as Imhotep-Hop, an Africentric literature that draws from myriad ancient African civilisations, explores present realities, and imagines a future in which people struggle not only for justice, but for the stars.
+Minister Faust's Afritopianism draws from myriad ancient African civilisations, explores present realities, and imagines a future in which people struggle not only for justice, but for the stars.